-The continuous sliders - $\boxed{\text{CS1}}$ and $\neq$ - can be independently assigned to several parameters that you can control in real time while playing (also see "Quick Editing In the Play Mode", below).
+The continuous sliders - $\boxed{\text{CS1}}$ and \neq - can be independently assigned to several parameters that you can control in real time while playing (also see "Quick Editing In the Play Mode", below).
 The parameters available for editing via the continuous sliders are individually preset for each voice.
-You can select from the available range by using the "Continuous Slider" assignment function ( $\geq$ Page 43).
+You can select from the available range by using the "Continuous Slider" assignment function (\geq Page 40).

-The continuous slider view shows you which parameters are assigned to which controller as well as the current positions of the controllers and their corresponding values.
+The continuous slider view shows you which parameters are assigned to which controller as well as the current positions of the controllers and parameter values.